mittwald/ddev/README.md

 ---

-> [!WARNING]
-> Functionality of this addon depends on some unmerged features in the [mittwald CLI](https://github.com/mittwald/cli) (most importantly, https://github.com/mittwald/cli/pull/220).
-This warning will be removed once all required prerequisites have been merged.
-See https://github.com/mittwald/feature-requests/issues/118 to track the feature's overall progress.

 ## Synopsis

 This repository contains a [DDEV addon][addon] for the mittwald hosting platform.
 It adds the following features to your DDEV project: